 - They are clear and virtually invisible!
 No one has to know you are wearing them.

-- Less dental visits are needed with Invisalign than metal braces.
+- Patients need fewer dental visits with Invisalign than with metal braces.

 - Invisalign is a gentle form of treatment and will not cause damage to the teeth, enamel, or gum tissue.

 - They are quick.
 Most patients finish treatment in 6–12 months.

 Studies show clear braces may be better for dental hygiene during treatment than metal braces.
 You can remove Invisalign aligners, so you can brush and floss your teeth normally, unlike traditional metal braces, which can be difficult to care for and often trap food pieces between the braces and teeth.

 In addition, you can remove aligners to enjoy the food and drink you like without them due to them being removable.

 Invisalign is often the perfect solution for teen and adult patients who can benefit from orthodontic treatment but do not want the embarrassment of wearing metal braces.
 However, there are some instances where metal braces are still the best option.
 Invisalign isn’t ideal for patients with severe orthodontic concerns.

 Caring for Invisalign Aligners